 The mode register is used to define the specific mode of operation of DDR SDRAM devices.
-This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in the Mode Register Diagram.
+This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in Figure 4, "Mode Register Definition Diagram," on page 12.
 The mode register is programmed via the MODE REGISTER SET command (with BA0 = 0 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power (except for bit A8, which is self-clearing).

 Reprogramming the mode register will not alter the contents of the memory, provided it is performed correctly.
 The mode register must be loaded (reloaded) when all device banks are idle and no bursts are in progress, and the controller must wait the specified time before initiating the subsequent operation.
-Violating either of these requirements will result in an unspecified operation.
+Violating either of these requirements will result in unspecified operation.